 What is the effect of an EPO?

-It operates to direct any person to comply with any request to produce the child to the applicant
+- it directs any person to comply with any request to produce the child to the applicant;

-The order provides for the removal of the child to accommodation provided by the applicant; or alternatively it governs the prevention of the child’s removal from a hospital or other place in which he has been accommodated immediately prior to the order
+- it provides for the removal of the child to accommodation provided by the applicant; or prevents of the child’s removal from a hospital or other place in which they have been accommodated immediately prior to the order;

-EPO gives parental responsibility for the child while at the same time does not remove it from anyone else who has PR in respect of the child
+- it gives limited parental responsibility for the child to the applicant but does not remove it from anyone else who has parental responsibility in respect of the child.

 Who can apply and what are the provisions?

 There are three different situations and tests depending on the type of the applicant.

 Any person may apply for an EPO under s 44(1)(a) but the court may only grant the order under this ground if it is satisfied that there is reasonable cause to believe that the child is likely to suffer significant harm if either:

 - they are not removed to accommodation provided by or on behalf of the applicant; or